 The condensed combined financial statements of operations and comprehensive loss include all costs directly related to the Business, including costs for facilities, functions and services utilized by the Company.
 The condensed combined statements of operations and comprehensive loss also include allocations for various expenses related to the Parent's corporate functions, including research and development, human resources, information technology, facilities, tax, shared services, accounting, finance and legal.
 These expenses were allocated on the basis of direct usage or benefit when specifically identifiable, with the remainder allocated on a proportional cost allocation method primarily based on employee labor hours or direct expenses.

-Management believes the assumptions underlying the condensed combined financial statements, including the expenses methodology and resulting allocation, are reasonable for all periods presented.
+Management believes the assumptions underlying the condensed combined financial statements, including the expense methodology and resulting allocation, are reasonable for all periods presented.
 However, the allocations may not include all of the actual expenses that would have been incurred by the Company and may not reflect its combined results of operations, financial position and cash flows had it been a standalone company during the periods presented.
-It is not practicable to estimate actual costs that would have been incurred had the Company been a standalone company would depend on a number of factors, including the organizational structure, what corporate functions the Company might have performed directly or outsourced and strategic decisions the Company might have made in areas such as executive management, legal and other professional services, and certain corporate overhead functions.
+It is not practicable to estimate actual costs that would have been incurred had the Company been a standalone company and operated as an unaffiliated entity during the periods presented.
+Actual costs that might have been incurred had the Company been a standalone company would depend on a number of factors, including the organizational structure, what corporate functions the Company might have performed directly or outsourced and strategic decisions the Company might have made in areas such as executive management, legal and other professional services, and certain corporate overhead functions.